 If you are cooking with sago pearls for the first time, I strongly suggest using a timer or stopwatch and following the times in the recipe below.
 Having said that, note that they can vary.
 The sago I cooked with yesterday cooked a lot faster than usual and I have no explanation for that except that the packet had been open for a few months, so perhaps the exposure to the elements affected it.

-Whereas the mango sago recipe I shared is delicious chilled, for me this is a cool weather dish and best served warm.
-But the caramelised sweet potato recipe that was partly an inspiration is often served with ice, so there’s that.
+Whereas the mango sago recipe I shared is most delicious chilled, for me this pumpkin sago is a cool weather dish and best served warm.
+But the caramelised sweet potato recipe that was partly an inspiration for this is often served with ice, so there’s that.

 Caramelised Pumpkin Sago Pudding Recipe